Introduction

 Physical Characteristics

-After nearly nine months of gestation, infants enter the world weighing only four pounds.
+After nearly nine months of gestation, infants enter the world weighing just 4 lbs.
 From four months they begin clinging to their mothers’ backs, remaining there for two or three years.
-Despite beginning life so small, adult males typically weigh 430 pounds and can stand five feet tall.
+Despite beginning life so small, adult males typically weigh 430 lbs and can stand five feet tall.

 Support Virunga's Conservation Efforts